-The building used by SDEF is owned and maintained by the WCFPD, a related party.
-SDEF is not presently paying rent nor do they have a formal lease for the use of this space.
+The building used by SDEF is currently owned by the WCFPD, a related party.
+SDEF entered into a two-year lease agreement commencing on May 19, 2023 for the use of the premises at an annual rental of \$1.
 The estimated fair rental value is included in these financial statements as an in-kind donation.
-For each of the years ended December 31, 2022 and 2021, the estimated fair rental value for the facilities was \$34,080.
+For each of the years ended December 31, 2023 and 2022, the estimated fair rental value for the facilities was \$34,080.

-All salaried and hourly personnel connected with SDEF, other than those whose wages are reimbursed through governmental grants, are paid by WCFPD, a related party.
-WCFPD also provides benefits and certain utilities.
-For the years ended December 31, 2022 and 2021, the amount of contractual services paid to WCFPD in exchange for provision of personnel, benefits, and certain utilities was approximately \$228,000 and \$217,000, respectively.
+All salaried and hourly personnel connected with SDEF, other than those whose wages are reimbursed through governmental grants, were paid by WCFPD through March 19, 2023, along with certain benefits and utilities.
+For the years ended December 31, 2023 and 2022, the amount of contractual services paid to WCFPD in exchange for provision of personnel, benefits, and certain utilities was approximately \$35,000 and \$228,000, respectively.

-In November 2022, SDEF received notification from WCFPD that the agreement for personnel services would be terminating effective March 19, 2023.
-Upon the termination of the agreement, management of SDEF expects to continue use of the building that is owned and maintained by WCFPD.
-Personnel that are paid by WCFPD but are connected to SDEF will be employed with and paid by SDEF.
-SDEF does not expect significant impact on programming services or general operations with the termination of the agreement.
+SDEF received notification from WCFPD that the agreement for personnel services would be terminated effective March 19, 2023.
+Personnel which were previously paid by WCFPD and connected to SDEF are now employed with and paid by SDEF.
+SDEF did not experience any significant impact on programming services or general operations with the termination of the old agreement with WCFPD during the transition.